G-EDM/G-EDM-v1-deprecated/README.md

 Work in progress.

-# Possible licensing issues

-Due to some questions about licensing the grbl code is temporarily unpublished.
-It may be possible that the license of grbl spawns across the gedm code.
-It is clearly visible that, even if this is the case, this would be an error.
-So the code was published on error with maybe a problematic licensing.
-Until this issue is adressed the code remains unpublished and I clearly say that commercial use or redistribution of the gedm library is prohibited.

 # G-RBL beta discovers the wild!

 Finally the G-RBL beta release is available!
-Check it out now .
+Read it now!

 # Things that will follow soon